Krillh/Airzlinshire/Majik/Majik.md

 - A combination of light and air majik is used for lighting fires.
 The air majik increases the oxygen content and the light majik provides heat for combustion.
 - Air energy can be used to create a wall of a vacuum so that no sound can pass though.
 This is a trick that requires a strong connection to air majik though.
 That was just a few of the simple ones, nearly anything you can think of can be done with enough skill and power.

+## Casting Skill
+Not only does one have to increase their affiliation with an element to increase the amount of power they can use, they also have to work on their casting skill.
+This is the ability to cast precisely and efficiently.
+One must develop the skill of manipulation of majik to be more precise.
+The more precise you are, the more control you have over your majik and the smaller you can manipulate things.
+The more efficient you are, the less majik energy loss you have when you maniplulate.